mre/endler.dev/content/2018/ten-years-of-vim/index.md

 Once you know this, Vim makes a lot more sense, and that's when you start to be productive.

-## How my workflow changed over the years
+## How My Workflow Changed Over The Years

 When I was a beginner, I was very interested in how people with more Vim experience would use the editor.
 Now that I'm a long-time user, here's my answer: there's no secret sauce.